 Pit Boss has released a new range of pellet grill/smoker models in their Pro Series, specifically models such as 850, 1100 and 1600.
-However, there are models such as the 600 which may appear to be a second-generation (Gen 2) model but are missing an important feature, PID temperature control.
-We’ll also discuss the slightly bumpy launch that Pit Boss has gone through with these Gen 2 Pro Series grills with their new PID panels and how the problem is being resolved.
+However, there are models such as the 600, which may appear to be a second-generation (Gen 2) model but are missing an important feature, PID temperature control.
+We’ll also discuss the slightly bumpy launch that Pit Boss has gone through with these Gen 2 Pro Series grills due to their new PID panels and how the problem is being resolved.
 Also, while the Pit Boss Gen 2 Pro Series do have WiFi/App integration (mostly), it would appear there is room for improvement.

 Disclaimer: Hey!
-By the way… any links on this page that lead to products on Amazon or other sites are affiliate links and I earn a commission if you make a purchase.
+By the way… any links on this page that lead to products on Amazon or other sites are affiliate links, and I earn a commission if you make a purchase.

 As Traeger and Pit Boss are two of the most well-known pellet grill brands currently (proof here), the competition between these two brands is pretty fierce, its even a legal battle at times (see here).

-Traeger is trying to position its self as a more premium brand with higher-priced products.
+Traeger is trying to position itself as a more premium brand with higher-priced products.
 Whereas Pit Boss is focusing on the budget end of the market, putting them in competition with the likes of Z Grills etc.

 Now, the potential problem here for Pit Boss is offering more features (WiFi/PID) for the same or even lower price point than previous models brings up the question of quality/reliability.

 Pit Boss Gen 1 Pro Series Features/Summary

-So before we look at the latest Gen 2 Pit Boss Pro Series pellet grills we need to look at the existing previous models in the Pro Series range.
+So before we look at the latest Gen 2 Pit Boss Pro Series pellet grills, we need to look at the existing previous models in the Pro Series range.

 Hence, searing/grilling performance on Pit Boss pellet grills, as a result, is usually pretty good.
-In terms of hopper size its 19lb on the 820 which is really odd.
+In terms of hopper size, its 19lb on the 820, which is really odd.
 Why they didn’t just make it 20lbs to take a full bag of BBQ wood pellets?!

 So the control panel fitted to the Pit Boss Gen 1 Pro Series pellet grills/smokers is what’s generally known as a ‘time-based’ temperature controller.
 It works in a very similar fashion to the Gen 1 Traeger Pro Series control panel.